CaptJaybles/SynologyLLM/README.md

     /reset

-  3) built in auto reset after 10 minutes of inactivity can be adjusted to longer or shorter in the settings (INACTIVITY_TIMEOUT)
+  3) built in auto reset after 1 Day of inactivity can be adjusted to longer or shorter in the settings (INACTIVITY_TIMEOUT)

   4) prompt continuation command